Charging And Jumpstarting Your Toyota’s Battery

 You should have power now, if you don’t, consult your local Toyota repair shop.

 When Do You Need To Buy A New Battery?

 If your battery is running dead time and time again, you’re putting a lot of stress on the ignition and alternator — you’re also risking power surges during recharge that could fry your electronics, fuses, and even bust bulbs in the headlights.
 The simplest way to tell if your battery is toast is to use a voltmeter when the car is running and being revved to see what kind of output you’re getting.
-The reading on a voltmeter should be between 13.5 and 14.4 volts, any lower and it’s replacement time.
+The reading on a voltmeter should be between 13.5 and 14.4 volts, any lower and its replacement time.

-Your battery is easy to replace — you should never let it get to be such a problem that you’re parking besides cars with drivers who look nice enough to lend a charge each time you go to the store.
-Not only is it an inconvenience, you’re risking damage and wear to other parts as well.
+Your battery is easy to replace — you should never let it get to be such a problem that you’re parking beside cars with drivers who look nice enough to lend a charge each time you go to the store.
+Not only is it an inconvenience, but you’re also risking damage and wear to other parts as well.
 Once your battery has died, check it with a voltmeter after you get your car running again.
 Get a new Toyota battery and swap it out as soon as you determine that it’s done for.